ibm-cloud-docs/openwhisk/bluemix_cli.md

 {: #api_authentication}

 The OpenWhisk CLI required you to configure the authentication API key and the API host.
-With the {{site.data.keyword.openwhisk_short}} CLI plug-in, you do not need to explicitly configure the API key and API host.
+With the {{site.data.keyword.openwhisk_short}} CLI plug-in, you don't need to explicitly configure the API key and API host.
 Instead, you can log in with `ibmcloud login` and target your region and namespace by using the `ibmcloud target` command.
-After logging in, all subsequent commands begin with `ibmcloud wsk`.
+After logging in, all commands begin with `ibmcloud wsk`.

 If you need to use the authentication API key for {{site.data.keyword.openwhisk_short}} in an external HTTP client such as cURL or Postman, you can retrieve it with the following commands: